 What are the Real Estate Types in Turkey?

 Real estate types in Turkey are identified as apartments, residences, villas, and offices.
 Knowing the types of real estate will assist you in selecting the ideal property for your budget and needs.
-Real estates for sale in Turkey, especially in locations like Istanbul, Antalya, and Alanya come with numerous features aimed to maximize buyer satisfaction.
+Real estate in Turkey, especially in locations like Istanbul, Antalya, and Alanya comes with numerous features aimed to maximize buyer satisfaction.
 Apartments are situated in multi-story buildings and skyscrapers.
 While regular apartments have from two rooms to six rooms, studio apartments only have one room.
 Luxury apartments are classified as duplexes, triplexes, and penthouses.
-A duplex is combining two apartments on top of each other, connected by a staircase.
+A duplex combines two apartments on top of each other, connected by a staircase.
 A triplex is similar to a duplex with an additional floor on top of it.
-Penthouse apartments are commonly located on the higher floors of a building that provides panoramic views of the surroundings.
+Penthouse apartments are commonly located on higher floors of a building that provide panoramic views of the surroundings.
 Residences are multi-story structures that feature modern-style homes with reception and security available 24/7.
 Residences are built for the comfort of a hotel, offering valet, housekeeping, fitness, and car wash services.
 A villa is a one-level, two-story, or three-story structure, often with a garden and swimming pool.
 Villas may share walls but they are separate units that are considered independent housing.
 In Turkey, offices can be found in commercial units or skyscrapers.
 Modern and luxurious offices are located in the heart of cities as they are surrounded by main transportation hubs, hospitals, malls, and education centers.

 What are Real Estate Prices in Turkey?